f5devcentral/f5-agility-labs-xc/docs/class7/module3/task1.rst

    Make sure you are working in the ``module2-app`` folder and that your previous pipeline completed successfully.

-   *What you’re seeing:*

-   - You are modifying the same application that is already deployed and protected by WAAP.

 2. Use the provided pre-canned prompt to add new API endpoints.

    Using the **Cline extension**, run the pre-canned prompt provided by the instructor to extend the application with additional API endpoints.